By Dorene J. Stamper

 Turning toward the girls, Esther asked loudly, “Serenity, surely you brought the brass box with you?”

 “Yes, we did,” Serenity said, now finding it hard to control her fears.

-“I think we've scared the poor dears,” said the Baroness Lady Cynthia von Schlehenried, breaking away from the group she walked up to the girls.
+“I think we've scared the poor dears,” said Lady Cynthia.
+Breaking away from the group she walked up to the girls.
 “Please forgive our rudeness.
 Be at rest because you both are not in any type of danger.”